Pandora exec: We were late to the game with our premium offering

 Adoption of an on-demand paid subscription music service was inevitable but was delayed in part by the process needed to secure song rights, Patil said in response to a self-described music fan who raised the question.

-Patil spoke onstage Monday with VentureBeat founder Matt Marshall at VB Summit, a machine learning gathering for executives held at the Seminary at Strawberry in Mill Valley, California.
+Patil spoke onstage Monday with VentureBeat founder Matt Marshall at VB Summit 2018, a machine learning gathering for executives held at the Seminary at Strawberry in Mill Valley, California.

 Nearly 20 years old, Pandora was founded in 2000 as a personalized radio service and has 70 million monthly active users.
 Pandora Premium was introduced in March 2017.
 The music streaming service costs $10 a month and had 6 million paid subscribers as of this summer.